suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~

 - The alternative is to encrypt a payload with a different CEK for each
 recipient.
+This results in n-manifests.
+This approach is useful when payloads contain
+information unique to a device.
+The encryption operation then effectively becomes
-Assume there are KEK(R1, S),..., KEK(Rn, S) have been generated
+ENC(payload_i, CEK(Ri, S)).
+Assume that KEK(R1, S),..., KEK(Rn, S) have been generated
 for the different recipients using ES-DH.
-The following steps needs to be made
+The following steps need to be made
 by the sender:

 ~~~